RakhithJK/OfficeDev-teams-toolkit-wiki/{Debug}-Teams-Toolkit-VS-Code-Tasks.md

     "type": "teamsfx",
     "command": "debug-set-up-bot",
     "args": {
-        //// Use your own AAD App for bot
+        //// Use your own Microsoft Entra App for bot
         // "botId": "",
         // "botPassword": "", // use plain text or environment variable reference like ${env:BOT_PASSWORD}
         "botMessagingEndpoint": "api/messages"